rhysdhustin/rhys1918.github.io/essays/clean_code_clear_mind.md

 ## Personal Insights and Lessons Learned
 Working across multiple languages has shown me that coding standards aren’t just a tool.
 They are a mindset to help guide us along.
 They push me to think about clarity, maintainability, and whether it is readable for others.

-  - In Java, consistent conventions for naming, package structure, and Javadoc comments make large, object-oriented codebases easier to navigate and maintain, while itself displaying strong typing and idiomatic patterns help prevent design-level surprises.
-  - In Python, I appreciate how PEP 8 provides a shared foundation for readability and idiomatic structure.
-  - In C++, standards help prevent subtle errors like memory management and object lifetimes, which can cost hours of debugging.
-  - In JavaScript, using ESLint in VSCode acts like a teacher and safety net that helps you move towards safer patterns and clearer code.
-  - Even in HTML, small standards like consistent indentation and attribute ordering make large files much easier to navigate.
+In Java, consistent conventions for naming, package structure, and Javadoc comments make large, object-oriented codebases easier to navigate and maintain, while itself displaying strong typing and idiomatic patterns help prevent design-level surprises.
+While in Python, I appreciate how PEP 8 provides a shared foundation for readability and idiomatic structure.
+Additionally in C++, standards had help me prevent subtle errors like memory management and object lifetimes, which can cost hours of debugging.
+As well as in JavaScript, getting to use ESLint in VSCode has helped me move towards safer patterns and clearer code.
+And even in HTML, where small standards like consistent indentation and attribute ordering make large files much easier to navigate.

 Looking back, I realize coding standards have made me into a more disciplined programmer.
 Instead of rushing through just to get working code, I now pause once in a while to ask myself if this code is readable for myself and others to read later.

 ## Conclusion